 But when the lights come up, I feel the absence more sharply.
 There is no one beside me to lean toward, no shared glance that says, Did you see that too?
 No murmured comment withheld out of courtesy, then released into the night air.
 I leave carrying the entire experience alone, as if insight were something I must hoard rather than offer.

 I wish I could extend this enjoyment to someone else.
 Not as a performance, not as proof of taste or intelligence, but as an invitation.
 I want to share the way a scene rearranges me, the way an old film can still feel dangerous or tender.
 I want to sit next to someone and feel the risk of proximity—the possibility that my interior life might be visible, or even welcomed.
-Instead, I perfect the art of keeping it contained.
+Instead, I perfected the art of keeping it contained.

 There is a quiet grief in realizing that I am stuck watching these same movies alone, returning to the same dark rooms, telling myself this is enough.
 The films change, but the pattern doesn’t.
 I am faithful to the experience, but cautious with the extension of it.
 I know how to receive.
 I don’t know how to offer.